Brinell hardness test: Test details

-Brinell hardness is sometimes quoted in megapascals; the Brinell hardness number is multiplied by the acceleration due to gravity, 9.80665 m/s2, to convert it to megapascals.
+Brinell hardness is sometimes quoted in megapascals; the Brinell hardness value (expressed as HBW (see above)) is multiplied by the acceleration due to gravity, 9.80665 m/s2, to convert it to megapascals.

-The BHN can be converted into the ultimate tensile strength (UTS), although the relationship is dependent on the material, and therefore determined empirically.
+The Brinell hardness value can be correlated with the ultimate tensile strength (UTS), although the relationship is dependent on the material, and therefore determined empirically.
 The relationship is based on Meyer's index (n) from Meyer's law.
-If Meyer's index is less than 2.2 then the ratio of UTS to BHN is 0.36.
+If Meyer's index is less than 2.2 then the ratio of UTS to HBW is 0.36.
 If Meyer's index is greater than 2.2, then the ratio increases.